hramkumar/aws-poc-architectures/aws-poc-decoupled-serverless-architecture.md

 5. Choose Create role.

+**Follow the previous steps to create two more IAM role**

+6. An IAM role for Amazon API Gateway: This role grants permissions to send data to the SQS queue and push logs to Amazon CloudWatch for troubleshooting.
+Use the following information to create the role.
+* IAM role name: APIGateway-SQS
+* Trusted entity type: AWS service
+* Common use cases: API Gateway
+* Attach policies: AmazonAPIGatewayPushToCloudWatchLogs

 ### Creating a DynamoDB table

 1. In the search box of the AWS Management Console, enter `DynamoDB`.